 7. Or relax on Las Cabanas Beach

-Some amazing tropical drinks, a fantastic sunset and your experience at Las Cabanas is worth the short drive.
+Some amazing tropical drinks and a fantastic sunset make your experience at Las Cabanas worth the short drive.
 It’s easy to catch a tricycle to this beach just outside of El Nido proper.